vironix-health/CKD-ZD-project/README.md

 A Jupyter Notebook detailing the process of developing a residual neural network, identifying features most relevant to eGFR prediction.
 The data is preprocessed and partitioned into training and test data, dataloaders are prepared, then a residual neural network structure is defined, trained, and used to evaluate the feature importance.
 The model's feature importance is demonstrated via a SHAP explainer, and the summary plot is displayed.

-    CHP.ipynb
+    CPH.ipynb

 A Jupyter Notebook detailing the process of training a Cox Proportional Hazards (CPH) model to predict the survival probability of CKD stage progression.
-The workflow follows importing data from respective sources, preprocessing and partitioning into training and test data, and then training the CHP model to estimate patient survival probabilities.
-The CHP feature importance summary is are displayed, and survival curves are visualized using Matplotlib.
+The workflow follows importing data from respective sources, preprocessing and partitioning into training and test data, and then training the CPH model to estimate patient survival probabilities.
+The CPH feature importance summary is are displayed, and survival curves are visualized using Matplotlib.